-- Admission into the BFA/Certificate program: If the quality of work is strong, the applicant has prepared a good written statement, and the applicant answers questions well during the review, a student will be admitted. - Recommendation to the BA program: Students who do not gain admission to the BFA may be referred to the BA program and will be given recommendations for improving a subsequent portfolio and review.
+- Admission into the BFA/Certificate program: If the quality of work is strong, the applicant has prepared a strong written statement, and the applicant answers questions well during the review, a student will be admitted. - Recommendation to the BA program: Students who do not gain admission to the BFA may be referred to the BA program and will be given recommendations for improvement for a subsequent review.